 As an example, mean late summer biomass of the bloom-forming cyanobacteria (blue-green algae) Nodularia spumigena and Aphanizomenon sp. in the Gulf of Finland and the Northern Baltic Proper have increased several-fold since the first half of the 20th century.
-Currently, the phytoplankton communities deviate from the HELCOM objective "balanced communities of plants and animals" and "natural level of algal blooms".
+Another alarming new development are the occurrence of toxic dinoflagellate blooms (esp.
+Alexandrium ostenfeldii) in coastal areas of the Baltic Sea Currently, the phytoplankton communities deviate from the HELCOM objective "balanced communities of plants and animals" and "natural level of algal blooms".

 Mean late summer biomasses of Nodularia spumigena and Aphanizomenon sp.
-Data for the years 1907-1938 were recalculated from units of 100 μ m/L in Finni et al. (2001, Table 4) to biovolume units (μ m3) using the biovolumes for Aphanizomenon sp. and Nodularia spumigena (size class 2), respectively, in Olenina et al. (2006).
-The biovolumes were then converted to biomasses (μ g/L) assuming one cyanobacterial μ m3 weighs 10-6 μ g.
+Data for the years 1907-1938 were recalculated from units of 100 $\mu$ m/L in Finni et al. (2001, Table 4) to biovolume units ( $\mu$ m3) using the biovolumes for Aphanizomenon sp. and Nodularia spumigena (size class 2), respectively, in Olenina et al. (2006).
+The biovolumes were then converted to biomasses ( $\mu$ g/L) assuming one cyanobacterial $\mu$ m3 weighs 10-6 $\mu$ g.
 Data for 1979-2003 from Suikkanen et al. (2007, Table 3).

-Spring bloom phytoplankton.
-Seija Hällfors, FIMR
+Photo: Seija Hällfors, FIMR